 Best VPN Providers Based Outside USA

-At times, VPN providers are located strategically in countries that have ideal internet and data retention laws.
+At times, The Best VPN providers are located strategically in countries that have ideal internet and data retention laws.
 Previously, users only needed to review pricing plans and security features to decide which VPN service to go with.
 Today, the same requires proper research & review to ensure you actually have a privacy service that protects you.

 This “research & review” primarily involves scrutiny of a VPN provider’s privacy policies and country of origin.
 Countries including the USA, UK, China, Singapore, Norway, Australia & Canada amongst many others now require VPN providers to not only retain subscriber information but are also legally bound to comply with court orders when required to fork over the data to security agencies.